-No data to report as there have been no referrals of pregnant women using non-opioid substances who have given birth while participating in either Tier 1 or Tier 2.
-While there have been 10 referrals of pregnant women to Tier 2, those women did not give birth while receiving services.
+No data to report as there were no women receiving services when they gave birth.
+While there have been 4 referrals of pregnant women to Family Preservation, those women did not engage in services or give birth while receiving services.